 \begin{conjecture}[Ground state energy] Taking $\beta = 1$ in~\eqref{eq:HN_comb}, we have

 with $b(W)$ the scattering energy defined in~\eqref{eq:def-scat-energy} and $b_{\cM}(V)$ defined in~\eqref{eq:def_b}. \end{conjecture}

 Recall that when only one of the two interactions is there, namely either $V=0$ or $W=0$, we may employ a Dyson's lemma like Lemma~\ref{lem:dyson_lemma} to replace the singular potential by a mean-field type one, at least for the energy lower bound.
-However, in the case of combined interactions, it is not clear yet how to apply the lemma to the two potentials.
+However, in the case of combined interactions, it is not clear how to apply the lemma to both potentials.
 This would require a clever separation of scales such that each correlation process should not interfere with the other.

 Another direction to investigate is the case where $V\ge 0$ but $W\le 0$.
-Interestingly, the physics litterature suggests that the competition between attractive and repulsive interaction can lead to a so-called droplet state~\cite{Petrov-14}, where the condensate is self-trapped (without external field), and even to crystalline structures~\cite{BB-15,B-16}.
+Interestingly, the physics literature suggests that the competition between repulsive and attractive interactions can lead to a so-called droplet state~\cite{Petrov-14}, where the condensate is self-trapped (without external field), and even to crystalline structures~\cite{BB-15,B-16}.

-At the level of the Gross--Pitaevskii functional~\eqref{eq:E-comb}, by interpolation of the $L^4$-norm between the $L^2$- and $L^6$-norm, we have $e^{\rm Comb}_{\rm GP}(a,b) > -\infty$ no matter the sign of $b_1$ as long as $b_2>0$.
+At the level of the Gross--Pitaevskii functional~\eqref{eq:E-comb}, by interpolation of the $L^4$ norm between the $L^2$ and $L^6$ norms, we have $e^{\rm Comb}_{\rm GP}(b_1,b_2) > -\infty$ no matter the sign of $b_1$ as long as $b_2>0$.
 We refer to~\cite{LN-20} for a detailed analysis of the effective equation.